Mario Buhagiar: Career

+Death

+Buhagiar died on 28 February 2026, at the age of 81.

 Publications

-with G. Serracino Inglott, The Annunciation Siculo-Norman Church Hal Millieri, Zurrieq (typescript).
+with G. Serracino Inglott, The Annunciation Siculo-Norman Church Hal Millieri, Żurrieq (typescript).
 Malta, 1968 [reserved].

 St Catherine of Alexandria: Her Churches, Paintings and Statues in the Maltese Islands.
 Malta, 1979.

 Marian Art During the 17th and 18th Centuries, ed.
 M. Buhagiar (Malta, 1983). [‘Editorial Preface’, ‘Late Medieval Marian Art in Malta’, ‘The Ex-Voto as a Reflection of Folklore and Social History –Marian Votive Paintings in Malta in the Seventeenth and Eighteenth Centuries’, Catalogue Entries].

 Late Roman and Byzantine Catacombs and Related Burial Places in the Maltese Islands.
 Oxford,1986.

 The Iconography of the Maltese Islands 1400–1900: Painting.
 Malta, 1988.

 Birgu.
 A Maltese Maritime City (2 vols), Mario Buhagiar, Lino Bugeja, Stanley Fiorini (eds).
 Malta, 1993. [“Editorial Preface”, “The Artistic Heritage].

 with S. Fiorini, Mdina the Cathedral City of Malta.
 A reconsideration of its history and a critical appreciation of its architecture and works of art (2 vols).
 Malta, 1996.

 Essays on the Knights and Art and Architecture in Malta 1500–1798.
 Malta, 2009.

 The Late Medieval Art and Architecture of the Maltese Islands.
 Malta, 2005.

 The Christianisation of Malta.
 Catacombs, Cult Centres and Churches in Malta to 1530.
 Oxford, 2007.

 Antonio Buhagiar 1906–1998.
 Portrait of a Neglected Artist.
 Malta, 2008.

 Essays on the Archaeology and Ancient History of The Maltese Islands: Bronze Age to Byzantine.
 Malta, 2014.

-The Brush of the Evangelist: and Other Essays on Art in Malta [in preparation].
+The Brush of the Evangelist: and Other Essays on Art in Malta, Midsea Books, Malta, 2025.

-The Christianisation of Malta: Revisiting the Textual and Art Historical Evidence [in preparation].

 Honours

 In 2009 Mario Buhagiar was elected fellow of the Society of Antiquaries of London for his work in pioneering the study of Art History in Malta and for his significant contributions to early Christian, Byzantine and medieval art and archaeology.
 He is the second member of the academic staff of the University of Malta to receive the Fellowship of the Society, the other being Prof. Anthony Bonanno who was elected in 2002.

 On Republic Day 2012, he was elected as a member of the National Order of Merit by the then president, Dr George Abela.

-A book of essays edited by Dr Charlene Vella by 39 academics is to be presented to Prof. Buhagiar on his 72nd birthday in 2017.
+A book of essays edited by Charlene Vella with contributions by 39 academics was presented to Prof. Buhagiar on his 72nd birthday in 2017.
 At Home in Art: essays in honour of Mario Buhagiar published by Midsea Books contains contributions by Vincenzo Abbate, Joan Abela, John Azzopardi, Michele Bacci, Francesca Balzan, Alain Blondy, Anthony Bonanno, Giovanni Bonello, Anne Brogini, Keith Buhagiar, Martina Caruana, Donal Cooper, Roberta Cruciata, Maria Concetta Di Natale, Richard England, Mark-Anthony Falzon, Joe Friggieri, Anna Galea, John Gash, Carol Jaccarini, Helen Langdon, Anthony Luttrell, Roderick O’Donnell, Lawrence Pavia, Richard Reece, Mark Sagona, Dany Sandron, Giuseppe Schembri Bonaci, Keith Sciberras, Carmel Spiteri, Anne Swartz, Conrad Thake, Paulo Varela Gomes, Peter Vassallo, Charlene Vella, Roger Vella Bonavita, Maurizio Vitella, Antoine Zammit and Theresa Zammit Lupi.